anorangesky/wonderlust/README.md

 Deployed at: https://wonderlust-cdeb9.web.app

 ## Project description
 Find interesting unexpected attractions in your local area.
 We fetch articles from Wikipedia that are related to a location (long, lat) and display them on a map using Google Map API.
 The users will be able to explore attractions on the map either by drag-drop or searching for a location in the search bar.
 As a logged-in user, you will also be able to save attractions on the map to a personal list (stored in Firebase).
-In the future you will also be able to add new attractiosn and share them with other users.
+In the future you will also be able to add new attractions and share them with other users.

 ## How to setup
 IFF you have access to the correct `.env` file: